iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The need to guard proprietary business information

-• The need to keep away sensitive information such as bank account numbers private
+• The need to keep sensitive information, such as bank account numbers, private

 disclaimer